eemilhaa/mealbase/README.md

     - i.e. meatballs and spaghetti -> meat, pasta.
 Chicken soup -> chicken, potatoes.
 - Based on the record of meals, mealbase tries to suggest foods that keep your menu diverse.
-> **Note** the suggestion logic has not yet been implemented.
-  - Recommendations are done based on ingredients.
-Say the user has recently logged meatballs and spaghetti and chicken soup as eaten meals.
-Thus, Meat, chicken, pasta and potatoes are ingredients mealbase tries to avoid when recommending the next meal.
-  - The recommendation will most likely be in the form of the ingredients deemed fitting.
-Additionally, if meals containing those ingredients are found in the database, they could also be offered as suggestions here.
-- Mealbase could also provide additional insights based on the data - for example how the consumption of a certain ingredient changes in time or what was the most popular meal in a given year etc.
+  - Recommendations are done based on ingredients and logging dates.
+Currently mealbase suggests ingredients based on the number of days since they have last been logged.
+The longer the time since last eaten, the higher the priority for suggesting.

 ## Features
 The current status of features is tracked here.
 At this point a checked box means the